Home » Symptoms » Cat Symptoms A-Z » Bloody Nasal Discharge

 -

 Breathing noises: NasalNasal refers to the nose and nasal cavities.
 In veterinary medicine, this can involve examinations, treatments, or diseases affecting the nose of dogs and cats. or respiratoryRespiratory refers to breathing or the process of breathing.
-Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. noises may occur if the airways are partially blocked or irritated.
+Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. noises may occur when the airways are partially blocked or irritated.

 -